 How to Get Into UCLA: Admissions Data and Strategies

 The historical trajectory of UCLA admissions can best be understood through a once-per-decade peek at the university’s shifting acceptance rates.
-In 1980, nearly three-quarters of those who applied were accepted, by 1990, this had dropped to the low-40s, by 2000, it had fallen to the high 20s, by 2010, the low-20s and now, in 2020, the acceptance rate rests at right around 12%.
+In 1980, nearly three-quarters of those who applied were accepted, by 1990, this had dropped to the low-40s, by 2000, it had fallen to the high 20s, by 2010, the low-20s and now, in 2022, the acceptance rate rests at 11%.

 Want some even more intimidating stats?
-Among Class of 2023 applicants who sported a 4.39 or better GPA, just 36% were admitted.
+Among those who sported a 4.39 or better GPA, just 36% were admitted.
 Those that took 22 or more honors/AP classes in high school found success just 27% of the time.
 Now that UCLA boasts a similar acceptance rate to likes of Georgetown and Carnegie Mellon and is even more selective than Berkeley, this begs the question, “What is the secret to getting in!?”